mBurse Blog

 • Control employees participation

-How are FAVR vehicle plans administered?
+How are FAVR car allowances administered?

 Switching from a traditional car allowance to a FAVR plan frees up significant financial resources by eliminating tax waste.
 This allows an organization to improve employee benefits and reduce overall expenses all while paying a third-party administrator.

-How to decide whether FAVR is right for you
+How to decide on a FAVR program

 • Do you over-reimburse some employees and under-reimburse others?